jarokaz/vertex-sandbox/persistance-resource/README.md

 ##### Create a GCS bucket

-Create a GCS bucket in the same region where your persistant cluster will run.
+Create a GCS bucket in the same region where your persistant cluster will be provisioned.

 ```
 export REGION=asia-southeast1